tinacms/tinacms-site/content/docs/teams/cli/commands.md

 ### tina users:update \[email\] \[options\]

-Update a user's access on a repo.
+Update a user's access on a site.

 #### Arguments